 Pulse vanilla wafers into fine crumbs in food processor.
 Add powdered sugar to wafers next, pulsing to combine dry ingredients.
-Add melted butter, thawed lemonade concentrate and chopped pecans and pulse together until blended.
+Add melted butter, thawed lemonade concentrate, lemon zest and chopped pecans and pulse together until blended.
 Scoop out a large tablespoon and roll into bite size ball.
 Roll balls in coconut.
 Keep refrigerated for best flavor and texture.

 Mini muffin cup liners are a festive a way to serve these “Cottontails” for a baby or bridal shower.
 I like to use two liners per treat, placing one inside out so you see the pattern.

 I used a large cake pedestal and then stacked a bunny cake plate, then bunny cupcake stand on top, for a three-tiered pedestal to serve!

 Note: This recipe was originally written using Lemon Nilla Wafers which are no longer available.
 It has been adapted to use plain vanilla wafers and lemon zest.

 Find a round-up of Spring or Easter Dessert Recipes, HERE.

 Thank you for your visit, sharing with:

 Great treat for any occasion!
 Love the stackable plates.
 Thanks for sharing your wonderful ideas.

 You’re an inspiration to us all…..